apache/tvm/docs/dev/relay_op_strategy.rst

 can call ``register_injective_schedule``, ``register_broadcast_schedule``, and
 ``register_reduce_schedule`` repsectively.
 The schedule function for these patterns are already registered by each target and can be applied to these operators.
-We assume the compute function should be same across all targets, and ``FTVMCompute`` needs to be registered to the op before invoking register schedule.
+We assume the compute function should be the same across all targets, and ``FTVMCompute`` needs to be registered to the op before invoking register schedule.

 .. code:: python